tel/scala-tk/README.md

-# *Oi!* message-passing effect monad
+# *Tk*.
+A message-passing effect monad

-*Oi* aims to be an efficient, well-behaved "impure effect wrapper monad" in the same vein as Scalaz's `IO` and `Task` types.
+*Tk* aims to be an efficient, well-behaved "impure effect wrapper monad" in the same vein as Scalaz's `IO` and `Task` types.
 You can use it to transform side-effecting, imperative APIs into ones which can be combined purely and then executed all at once later.